 The following requirements are subject to all other requirements and exceptions set forth on the Law School's web site:

-1. The degree of Juris Doctor (J.D.) is granted to students who, having met the entrance requirements before beginning law school, have completed three academic years of full-time study (including two years of full-time resident study) within six years of the date of matriculation; have received a passing grade (for these purposes, a D or higher) in courses totaling 88 semester hours; have earned at least 64 credits in regularly scheduled class sessions at a law school; have satisfactorily completed such other work as may be prescribed from time to time; and have complied with the scholarship and graduation requirements set forth here.
+1. The degree of Juris Doctor (J.D.) is granted to students who, having met the entrance requirements before beginning law school, have completed three academic years of full-time study (including two years of full-time resident study) within 72 months (and, in exceptional circumstances approved by the Associate Dean of Students and the Vice Dean, 84 months) of matriculation; have received a passing grade (for these purposes, a D or higher) in courses totaling 88 semester hours; have earned at least 64 credits in regularly scheduled class sessions at a law school; have satisfactorily completed such other work as may be prescribed from time to time; and have complied with the scholarship and graduation requirements set forth here.
 It is the responsibility of the student to ascertain that the 88-credit-hour requirement, the 64-credit requirement for in-class law school work, and other requirements for graduation have been met.
 Each student is eligible to receive an academic record or unofficial transcript from the University Registrar, located in G-3 Thackeray Hall.
 You must present your University of Pittsburgh I.D. and be in good academic standing to receive your free copy.
 Students may also access this information in their degree progress reports in PeopleSoft on my.pitt.edu.
 Please carefully review this information to see that the correct number of credits, the correct courses, and the correct grades are all listed.
 Any errors should be reported immediately to the Law School Registrar.